benjamin-recht/benjamin-recht.github.io/_posts/2018-05-09-coarse-id-control.md

 Here we again see they are indeed far off their model-based counterparts.
 The x-axis has increased by a factor of 10, and yet even the approximate dynamic approach LSPI is not finding decent solutions.
 It’s worth remembering that not only are model-free methods sample hungry, but they fail to be safe.
 And safety is much more critical than sample complexity.

-## Pushing against the boundaries.
+## Pushing against the boundaries

-Since Coarse-ID control works so well on LQR, I think it’s going to be very interesting to try to push its limits.
+Since Coarse-ID Control works so well on LQR, I think it’s going to be very interesting to try to push its limits.
 I’d like to understand how this works on _nonlinear_ problems.
 Can we propagate parametric uncertainties into control guarantees?
 Can we model nonlinear problems with linear models and estimate the nonlinear uncertainties?
 There are a lot of great open problems following up this initial work, and I want to expand on the big set of unsolved problems in the next post.